 Wellness & Beauty

 Nothing says vacation like some self-care.
 Summerland Salon and Spa is a full-service salon and spa, catering to all ethnicities and hair types and specializing in natural hair color, cuts and style, holistic beauty and organic skincare.
 Co-owner Kara Richard is a black woman, Louisiana native and beauty guru who has been living out her dream on the Santa Barbara South Coast for the past 14 years.

-If you’re wellness-minded, definitely check out Pura Luna Women’s Apothecary.
-While the fate of the brick-and-mortar outpost of Ashe and Christin—the wife duo behind the wellness shop—is up in the air, they are still operating online.
-The couple is on a mission to provide safe, alternative methods and modalities for women and all individuals to heal and empower themselves by tapping into the body’s healing wisdom with the assistance of plant medicine and self-care.
-Check out their online shop for herbal remedies, tinctures, face and body products and so much more energetic goodness.
+If you’re wellness-minded, a visit to Pura Luna Women’s Apothecary’s newest brick-and-mortar outpost is an absolute must.
+Brought to you by Ashe and Christin, the wife duo behind the wellness shop, the couple is on a mission to provide safe, alternative methods and modalities for women and all individuals to heal and empower themselves by tapping into the body’s healing wisdom with the assistance of plant medicine and self-care.
+Check out their in-store and online shop for herbal remedies, tinctures, face and body products, and so much more energetic goodness.

 Functional fitness trainer Rita Madlock created Monkeytail Intelligence Exercise, a training program that blends Eastern philosophies with Western fitness methods.
 She offers private group classes as well as 1:1 personal training that emphasize proper skeletal organization and muscular development.

 If you are a fitness buff looking for a total body workout, do not miss the opportunity to have a session with Terrance Brown of Brown’s Fitness.
 As a personal trainer, Terrance is known for his infectious energy, passion for self-love and results.
 Wallace B is another charismatic and motivating local personal trainer who can help you achieve your fitness goals, whether you’re training on the beach or in the gym at Fitness 19.